 - You will lose access to services that use your Apple ID, including Facetime and iCloud

 So, what to do in such a situation?

 In this guide, we will go over some of the reasons why your account has been disabled in the App Store and iTunes, and also provide viable solutions to fix this issue.
 However, if the issue occurs with iTunes only, you can fix it by following the 3 simple steps mentioned in our guide.

-Reasons for Your Account Disabled in App Store and iTunes
+5 Reasons Why Your Account Been Disabled in App Store and iTunes